 Welcome to Alaska EPSCoR

 Alaska EPSCoR improves Alaska's scientific capacity by engaging in research projects supported through National Science Foundation and state funds.
-The organization is engaged in a 5-year project entitled "Alaska Adapting to Changing Environments," which examines the mechanisms by which communities adapt to environmental and social change.
+The organization is engaged in a five-year project entitled "Alaska Adapting to Changing Environments," which examines the mechanisms by which communities adapt to environmental and social change.
 For more information please see the project's info sheet and Strategic Plan.
 Alaska EPSCoR also administers "The Modern Blanket Toss," a three-year educational project to excite high school students about science through experiments with unmanned aerial vehicles.
-Alaska EPSCoR also recently concluded a two-year project to improve cyberconnectivity at UAF and UAA.

-Todd joins the first two hires in EPSCoR’s current research project, UAS Assistant Professor of Forest Ecosystem Ecology Brian Buma and UAF Assistant Professor of Civil and Environmental Engineering Srijan Aggarwal.
+Witmer is the fifth faculty hire in Alaska EPSCoR’s current research project.
+He joins UAS Assistant Professor of Forest Ecosystem Ecology Brian Buma, UAF Assistant Professor of Civil and Environmental Engineering Srijan Aggarwal, UAF Assistant Professor of Wildlife Biology Todd Brinkman, and UAF Assistant Professor of Social-Ecological Systems Sustainability Sarah Trainor.

 Alaska and the Geographic Information Network of Alaska have collaborated to build a series of "data portal" websites, designed to give easy access to data generated by or relevant to the current Alaska EPSCoR project.